Emergency Appeal: California Wildfires

 Situation:

-Wildfires across Los Angeles County have surged overnight, prompting mandatory evacuation orders for over 150,000 residents with more than 700 people taking refuge in nine shelters, as powerful Santa Ana winds exacerbate the crisis.
-As of Wednesday, January 22, 2025, approximately 34,000 individuals are still under evacuation orders.
-California Governor Gavin Newsom has declared a state of emergency and LA County has declared a public health emergency, warning that smoke and particulate matter could pose immediate and long-term threats, and the National Weather Service issued “particularly dangerous” red flag warnings much of Los Angeles and Ventura counties and other parts of Southern California.
+Wildfires across Los Angeles County have surged overnight, prompting mandatory evacuation orders for over 200,000 residents with more than 700 people taking refuge in nine shelters, as powerful Santa Ana winds exacerbate the crisis.
+As of Wednesday, January 22, 2025, approximately 34,000 individuals were still under evacuation orders.
+California Governor Gavin Newsom declared a state of emergency and LA County declared a public health emergency, warning that smoke and particulate matter could pose immediate and long-term threats, and the National Weather Service issued “particularly dangerous” red flag warnings much of Los Angeles and Ventura counties and other parts of Southern California.

 CWS Response:

 CWS’ Emergency Preparedness, Response and Recovery team is monitoring the situation in impacted communities through our coordination with disaster response partners across the state.
 Our team has been monitoring the situation and receiving twice daily updates from CalFire, CalOES and FEMA officials.
 We are collaborating with the National VOAD network and lending our expertise under our leadership role on the California VOAD to the local Los Angeles County VOAD, ENLA and the Los Angeles County Long Term Recovery Group LARCRO.
 We are standing by to provide support in the form of CWS Kits and Blankets and have shared information about the CWS Kits Program with over 500 disaster response agencies.
-CWS will also provide technical assistance and information sharing with local partners, including our Covenant Members.
+CWS will also provide technical assistance and information sharing with local partners, including our Covenant Members

 In collaboration with CWS local offices, EPRR has also assembled and distributed over 200 fire- and waterproof “Go Bags” with essential supplies for evacuation for newcomer families.
 CWS is also working to connect families with temporary housing.
 The EPRR team is supporting our CWS Orange County office to ensure they are receiving up to date information to be able to share with staff and clients in the disaster area.
 We have been able to provide temporary housing support to clients and are able to offer informational resources to immigrant populations in preferred languages and connect them to community resources.